-Finally, column seven presents figures for the proportion of students that are non-Welsh.
-In aggregate 49% of all students in Welsh HEIs come from outwith Wales, a much bigger percentage than in Scotland, where only 29% come from beyond the national boundaries.
-But again there are large differences across institutions.
-Trinity UC recruits 85% of its students from Wales, whilst the majority of students going to University of Wales (UW), Lampeter (74%), UW, Aberystwyth (71%), Cardiff (61%) and RWCMD (59%) are non-Welsh.
+Finally, column seven presents figures for the proportion of students that are non-Northern Irish.
+In aggregate 12% of all students at Northern Irish HEIs come from outwith the region, significantly less than in Wales, where 49% of all students in Welsh HEIs come from outwith the region, and also less than in Scotland, where 29% come from beyond the national boundaries.
+But again there are significant differences across institutions.
+Ulster recruits 13% of its student population from outwith Northern Ireland, while only 3% of students at Stranmillis move to Northern Ireland to study.
 The information given in Table 1 reflects the fact that HEIs actually perform a range of activities, covering teaching, research and knowledge exchange that can be funded in a variety of ways.
-There are systematic differences in the way in which different Welsh HEIs operate and the weighting of the activities that they undertake.
-This is especially the case for the smaller and more specialised HEIs, but is also apparent amongst the more conventional Welsh universities.
-We would expect this variation in activities to affect the demand impact of individual HEIs on the Welsh economy.
+There are systematic differences in the way in which different Northern Irish HEIs operate and the weighting of the activities that they undertake.
+This is especially the case for the smaller HEIs, but is also apparent amongst the more conventional Northern Irish universities.
+We would expect this variation in activities to affect the demand impact of individual HEIs on the Northern Irish economy.
 It is this proposition that we test in the remainder of the paper.

-3. The impact of Welsh HEIs' own expenditures: conventional IO impact analysis
+3. The impact of Northern Irish HEIs' own expenditures: conventional IO impact analysis